Storm's fierce winds complicate California wildfire fight

 Authorities urged residents to charge cellphones and be ready to evacuate.
 Power shut-offs due to extreme fire weather, common in California, are new to the Pacific Northwest.

 Antczak reported from Los Angeles.
-Associated Press writers Stefanie Dazio and Christopher Weber in Los Angeles and Gillian Flaccus in Portland, Oregon, contributed to this report.
+Associated Press writers Stefanie Dazio and Christopher Weber in Los Angeles, Noah Berger in Auburn, California, and Gillian Flaccus in Portland, Oregon, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.